Yiwei-Zhang-Kerbal/Statistics-Homework-Assistant/README.md

 # Statistics-Homework-Assistant
 This program is based on Python, aiming to help students studying statistics to analyse and plot their data.
 Created & owned by Yiwei Zhang
-Every release will contain 4 items: 3 python files and a .exe file
+Every new release will contain 4 items: 3 python files and a .exe file
 Python files including:
   1. Tutorial
   2. Colored text version